nanasysim/assignment-1/README.md

 ```
 sudo pacman -S doctl
 ```
+* `sudo` allows you to run the command as a superuser
-* This command installs doctl on Arch Linux
+* `pacman` is the package manager for Arch Linux
+* `-S` installs the specified package
+* `doctl` is the package name for the DigitalOcean command-line interface

 **This is how it looks on the Terminal:**

 ![sudo-pacman-doctl](assets/sudo-pacman-doctl.png)
-* this command installs doctl on Arch Linux

 ### Step 2: Verify that doctl is installed by running this command
 ```
 doctl version
 ```
-* This command checks the version of doctl installed on your computer
+* `doctl version` displays the version of doctl installed on your computer

 **This is how it looks on the Terminal:**